-If there’s one bright spot in this otherwise dismal year, it’s the increased favorability of many companies toward telework.
+If there’s been one bright spot in this otherwise dismal post-COVID season, it’s the increased favorability of many companies toward telework.
 As someone who has successfully worked remotely for many years, I can say it’s about time.
 It’s taken a pandemic to force many businesses to see the benefits of allowing employees to work from home, which include increased productivity, less overhead (office space), and less sick time.
 Not to mention the benefits for employees, such as better work/life balance, less office politics, and fewer distractions.

 So, how do you ensure you’re making the most of your flexible work situation?
 No surprise here – communication!
 Some bosses are still stuck in the mindset that work-from-home means lying on the couch, eating bon bons and binging Netflix.
 Change their minds by staying engaged, visible and relevant.